Snowman-30/YouTube-Clone/README.md

 # YouTube-Clone

 ## Welcome to the YouTube Clone project!
-This web application is a front-end replica of the bacis YouTube homepage.
+This web application is a front-end replica of the basic YouTube homepage.
 It demonstrates modern web development practices using HTML and CSS.

 # 🔍Overview